geotrev/undernet/site/docs/collapsibles.md

 ## Requirements

-Two main pieces are required: an API call and correct HTML markup.
+Two main pieces are required: a single line of JS and correct HTML markup.

 ### HTML